Shih Tzu

 The Shih Tzu has a life expectancy of 10 to 18 years and can be susceptible to a range of health issues.
 It’s important to be aware of potential health problems, so you can help your pup live their healthiest life possible.

-• Liver Problems: Shih Tzus are more likely to develop a liver disorder called portosystemic shunt (PSS) that prevents toxins from being removed from their bloodstream.
+• Liver Shunts: Shih Tzus are more likely to develop a liver shunt called portosystemic shunt (PSS) that prevents toxins from being removed from their bloodstream.
 This can lead to symptoms such as seizures or stunted growth.
 Ask your vet to test your pooch’s blood for this issue and conduct an ultrasound liver scan.
 Sometimes diet and medication may be enough to treat this disorder, but in other cases, your Shih Tzu may require surgery.

 • Bone and Joint Problems: Shih Tzus suffer from a few bone and joint problems, including patellar luxation and hip dysplasia.
 Patellar luxation is the condition where the kneecap slips out of place.
-Mild cases may be treated with arthritis medication, though surgery may alleviate more severe symptoms.
-Hip dysplasia causes the hip joints to form improperly and leads to arthritis.
-If your Shih Tzu seems to have a hard time getting up or drags their hind legs, they may have this condition.
-A vet can diagnose it with X-rays and identify the right course of treatment to avoid further discomfort and pain.
-Surgery can be an option in severe cases.
+Mild cases may be treated with joint supplements and pain medication, though surgery may alleviate more severe symptoms.
+Hip dysplasia causes the hip joints to form improperly and can lead to arthritis.
+Symptoms can include bunny hopping, limping or pain.
+A vet can diagnose it with X-rays and identify the right course of treatment which may include weight management, medication or, in severe cases, surgery.

 Shih Tzu History